jonboh/ulp-dactyl/README.md

 They are tight enough to prevent the keyboard from moving around inside the case, but loose enough to not actually press any switch when closed.
-The left side has a cavity in which any moderately sized wire set for your keyboard should enter.
+The left side has a cavity in which any moderately sized wire set for your keyboard should fit.

  ![](./assets/left_open.jpeg) |  ![](./assets/right_open.jpeg)
 -------------------------|-------------------------